 Other aspect of communicating one’s own history is deciding what sources to use and I spent some time with my participants speaking about sources, especially about newspapers.
 For understanding recent events, newspapers, rather than a text-book are used in schools.
 In fact, many teachers make clippings while reading newspapers at home to bring to class also so “they can see that it’s not just something that Timo is talking about , but that it is a real thing”.
 But when it comes to history, using historical newspapers, which today are increasingly available in digital libraries, presents some difficulties.
 Historical newspapers do not necessarily make crucial moments of history accessible for students today.
 To name a few reasons: in the early years of journalism, the language, Finnish society was divided so that the intellectual elites, more prone to talk about politics, wrote in Swedish that was less accessible to the Finnish-speaking folk; years later, liberalism was considered a threat to the state to the point that writing about politics in 1850 was forbidden; during the war periods, the amount of propaganda spread in the newspapers… all complex issues that have to be acknowledged and explained in history class.

 To know about this complexity and contradictions is the only way to understand why it is difficult to find an article in the newspapers after December 6th, 1917 reacting to Finland’s declaration of Independence, an iconic date for Finland today.
-Back then, two lines were written about a conference happening in Petersburg on the second page of a local newspaper (Länsi-Savo 7.12.1917 , due to copyright law, this binding is restricted to certain points of access of the National Library of Finland ).
+Back then, a paragraph was written about a conference happening in Saint Petersburg on the second page of a local newspaper (Länsi-Savo 7.12.1917 ).
 I find ironic that what makes newspapers such interesting historical materials might be precisely what prevents teachers from using them.